anusheelchandra-zz/weather-service/README.md

 ### Build and Run
 ```
-One can run the **WeatherHandlerApplication.java** from the IDE or execute mvn spring-boot:run
+One can run the WeatherServiceApplication.java from the IDE or execute mvn spring-boot:run
 on the terminal inside the project folder.

 Else: